reinaldoViera/mobilab-imagur-task/README.md

 ### `npm run serve`

-Launch the app and express server on [http://localhost:9007](http://localhost:9007).<br>
+Launch the express server on [http://localhost:9007](http://localhost:9007).<br>
-NOTE: First the app needs to be built with `npm run build`.
+NOTE: If the web-app needs to be hosted in express too, then run `npm run build` to build the app.

 ### `npm run build`